bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # During work
-* Change all mapStateToProps to grab from selectors.
-Just suck it up and do this.
-* Ensure all selectors are used.
-* Some todos to make a selector.

-# Bugs
+# Pre-Gatsby bugs
 * Activated scene index is undefined when accessing back to selected verse.
+Solve by just getting rid of those activated values.
+* Verse scroll key not registered, and doesn't always work.

+# Post-Gatsby bugs
 * Stage dimensions act like two row menu in mobile, even when not?
-* Verse scroll key not registered, and doesn't always work.
-Looks like this has always been the case, pre-Gatsby.vbvvv
 * From clean slate, selecting annotation by click, then navigating by key, wiki wormhole takes two keys to become accessed.
+Not sure if pre or post Gatsby.

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Figure out why window resizing timeout seems to have regressed.